dreamchef/movBaker/README.md

 # movBaker

+Synopsis: Convert .mov files (Mac screen recordings, iPhone) to .m4v files you can edit in Premiere Pro.
+Faster than manually fixing large amounts of footage.

+Guide:
-Converts .mov files (i.e. MacOS screen recordings, iPhone videos) to video-editor-compatible m4v files.
-Run the script or executable in a folder containing the .mov files you want to bake.
+1. Place movBaker.py in the folder containing the .mov files you want to prepare.
+There can be other non-.mov in the folder as well, movBaker won't damage them
+2. Run movBaker with 'python movBaker.py'